Mr Hull's Movie Guides — High Quality Movie Guides your students will LOVE!

 Things teachers often ask

-Is it legal to show movies in the classroom?
+Am I allowed to show movies in the classroom?

 Teachers outside the US are similarly protected in most countries.
 The UK's Copyright, Designs and Patents Act 1988 (Section 34) covers classroom movie use under the same principle.
 Most developed countries have equivalent educational exemptions built into their copyright law, though the specifics vary.
 If you are outside the US, it is worth a quick check of your local rules.